 You can showcase your work by building an online presence through social media and photography platforms, entering contests and exhibitions, selling prints, or offering event services.

-The Las Vegas Strip is a NO-FLY Zone, a very restricted area.
-Do Not attempt to fly your drone here without the proper FAA certifications and flight waivers.
+The Las Vegas Strip is a Restricted Flight Zone, a highly restricted area.
+Do not attempt to fly your drone here without the proper FAA certifications and flight waivers.